-Along with being being a feature of many Regency cornices, the Vitruvian scroll motif was also used to decorate pilasters and soffits of arches by architects Henry Holland and the aforementioned Soane.
+Along with being being a feature of many cornice designs, the Vitruvian scroll motif was also used to decorate pilasters and soffits of arches by architects Henry Holland and the aforementioned Soane.

-The most common moulding of the Regency period, and the moulding that most reflected the simplicity and restraint of Regency period plasterwork, was the bead.
+The most common moulding of the period, and the moulding that most reflected the simplicity and restraint of the period’s plasterwork, was the bead.
 Reeding (combinations of two or more linked beads, adjoining the adjacent surface) was applied to everything from cornices and skirting to door and chimney surrounds.